5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 5

-Q #5) How big is your project team?
+#5) How big is your project team

 The most problematic thing about Agile is its compatibility with larger and distributed teams.
-Since the need for collaboration is so vital to the success of Agile, it becomes impossible at times to maintain it to the required level unless your project is intrinsically small enough to afford smaller team or can be broken down into autonomous smaller units.
+Since the need for collaboration is so vital to the success of Agile, it becomes impossible at times to maintain it to the required level unless your project is intrinsically small enough to afford a smaller team or can be broken down into autonomous smaller units.

 That’s why I made the members of all the teams co-located with their co-workers even within the same building premises because I needed them to interact continuously rather than only during daily standups and sprint planning meetings.